Reviewing HeadHunter Group (HHR) and Its Rivals

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for HeadHunter Group and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and price targets for HeadHunter Group and its competitors, as provided by MarketBeat.

 |Sell Ratings